Roy Agnew: Music

 Agnew, one of the few Australian composers of his generation to achieve international recognition, has been described as "the most outstanding of the early twentieth century Australian composers".
 The "archetypal pianist-composer", the overwhelming body of his work was written for solo piano, with only occasional ventures into orchestral or other forms.

-All critics have noted the influence of Scriabin on Agnew's music, while others have variously detected affinities with John Ireland, Ravel, Debussy, Liszt, Busoni, Cyril Scott, Frank Bridge and Arnold Bax.
-The English critic Sir Neville Cardus notes that regardless of his influences however, Agnew "made everything second nature to his essentially lyrical imagination".
+All critics have noted the influence of Scriabin on Agnew's music, while others have variously detected affinities with John Ireland, Ravel, Debussy, Liszt, Busoni, Cyril Scott, Frank Bridge, and Arnold Bax.
+The English critic Sir Neville Cardus notes that regardless of his influences, Agnew "made everything second nature to his essentially lyrical imagination."
 Cardus also observes that he had a "sure feeling" for atmospherics, especially in his smaller works.

-Agnew's most important works are generally considered to be his six piano sonatas (it appears that Agnew actually wrote eight, but two early examples have been lost).
-The overall style of these has been described as "highly pianistic, full of fantasy and colour, and technically demanding", while incorporating "a forward-looking harmonic vocabulary".
+Agnew's most important works are generally considered to be his six piano sonatas (it appears that Agnew wrote eight, but two early examples have been lost).
+The overall style of these has been described as "highly pianistic, full of fantasy and color, and technically demanding" while incorporating "a forward-looking harmonic vocabulary".
 Larry Sitsky has noted that Agnew's four later sonatas (excluding the more recently discovered Sonata 1929) have an unusual progression: the first has four central musical themes, the second three, the third two, and the last, the Sonata Legend, is monothematic.
-Each has its particular appeal and challenges, but Sitsky suggests that in addition to this progression "toward an economy of themes and expression", Agnew's work also grew more conservative as he grew older.
+Each has its particular appeal and challenges, but Sitsky suggests that in addition to this progression "toward an economy of themes and expression," Agnew's work also grew more conservative as he grew older.
 Sitsky feels this may have been due to the unconscious influence of the conservatism of the Australian musical establishment of the era.
-In addition to the sonatas, Sitsky also names the "preludes and poems" as "important additions to the Australian repertoire" which "make fine impressions in concert programmes".
+In addition to the sonatas, Sitsky also names the "preludes and poems" as "important additions to the Australian repertoire" that "make fine impressions in concert programmes".